SharedSmally/doc/app/interface.md

 # Interfaces
 - Xxxable: Interface of the class of the Objects to be Managed
 - XxxObject/Xxxer: The concrete classes that implement the Xxxable interface
-- XxxMgr: The Singleton concrete classes that manage the Xxxable managed objects, may have multiple instances of XxxMgrs on different policies.
+- XxxMgr: The Singleton concrete classes that manage the Xxxable managed objects
+- XxxService: The Singleton concrete classes that provide Xxxable services, use multiple instances of XxxMgrs on different policies.

 ## Runnable
 - void run();